 If you cannot join us in our live Zoom Worship at 9:30am this morning, we invite you to join us by participating in the pre-recorded worship here.

-Join us for a prayer pause to end your day on May 14, the Feast of St Matthias.
+Join us for a prayer pause for Evening on Friday, July 3; the Feast of St Thomas, Apostle.

 Worship every Sunday with Holy Communion

 Weekly Adult Forum education hour takes place in the Reumann Library--in the building across the driveway from the Sanctuary.